-A number of large centers in Europe and North America have published trial results using systemic chemotherapy for patients whose intraocular tumors are not initially amenable to local management.[2,20,23,24,30,31,41,42,43,44,45,46,47,48,49]; [Level of evidence: 3iiDiv] Examples of such tumors are those that are too large to be treated with either cryotherapy, laser therapy, or plaque brachytherapy, or those located adjacent to visually sensitive areas such as the optic nerve and macula.
-Chemotherapy may shrink the tumors (chemoreduction) allowing greater efficacy of subsequent focal therapy.[2,33] Most centers have limited this approach to patients with bilateral disease, reasoning that for patients with unilateral disease, the morbidity of enucleation is modest.
-Also, most centers use one of two staging systems.
-Treatment strategies often differ in terms of chemotherapy regimens and local control measures.
+A number of large centers in Europe and North America have published trial results using systemic chemotherapy in conjunction with aggressive focal consolidation for patients with bilateral disease.[1,20,23,24,50,51,55,56,57,58,59,60,61,62,63]; [Level of evidence: 3iiDiv] Chemotherapy may shrink the tumors (chemoreduction), allowing greater efficacy of subsequent focal therapy.[1,40] Treatment strategies often differ in terms of chemotherapy regimens and local control measures.

 Centers using the R-E classification have demonstrated that the goal to save eyes may be achievable for tumors that are R-E Group IV or lower.
 The backbone of the chemoreduction protocols has generally been carboplatin, etoposide, and vincristine (CEV).
 Studies from The Children's Hospital of Philadelphia and Wills Eye Hospital reported that enucleation or EBRT may be avoided in R-E Group I, II, and III eyes when patients were treated with six cycles.[1,12,21] Tumors associated with massive vitreous or subretinal seeds have proven problematic.
 Local control was often transient in patients with vitreous seeding or very large tumors (R-E Group V), and fewer than half of patients were treated successfully without requiring EBRT and/or enucleation.[1,12]